Outlandishh/JIZLD/README.md

 # JIZLD
- The JIZLD Hashing Application v1.0
+ The JIZLD Hashing Application v1.6

-JIZLED is a program for testing password hashes security against commonly used passwords to prevent brute force attacks
+JIZLD is a program for testing password hashes security against commonly used passwords to prevent brute force attacks

 ## Getting Started
 To install via github, enter the following commands